-Gregory S. Perino
+Gregory H. Perino

 Archaeological Study Area

 Caddo pottery is one of the finest prehistoric ceramic traditions in the United States.
 It evolved from the shapes of baskets and gourd containers that were used for storing and serving food.
 Historic accounts state that certain vessels were reserved for serving specific foods.
-One used for meat would not have been used for beans or corn.
+A vessel used for meat would not have been used for beans or corn.
 Others were used in ceremonial contexts.